 I attended a meeting of startup founders who pitched their companies.
-Interestingly enough, many of them touted artificial intelligence.
+Interestingly enough, many of them touted their use of artificial intelligence.

-Yes, this technology has quickly become red hot.
+This technology has quickly become red hot.
 After all, the market opportunity is massive.
-Gartner estimates that spending will grow at an average compound annual rate of 18% to $383.5 billion by 2020.
+Gartner estimates that spending on AI will grow at an average compound annual growth rate of 18% to $383.5 billion by 2020.

 Yet AI is not easy to develop.
-There needs to be access to huge amounts of data, so as to find patterns.
-What’s more, AI requires top-notch data scientists.
+Huge amounts of data must be accessed to find patterns.
+Moreover, top-notch data scientists must be hired to work on AI.
 As should be no surprise, this kind of talent is in short supply nowadays.

-OK then, which names are positioned to benefit?
-Well, let’s take a look at five that stand out:
+Let’s take a look at five AI-intensive companies that stand out: